andreanilorenzo/Light-Visual-and-Audio-List/README.md

 # Light Visual and Audio List (Software or Hardware)
-List containing references for Lights, Video and Audio i have used or tested in live events or installations
+Hi, I'm Lorenzo Andreani.
+This is my list containing references for Lights, Video and Audio (Software and Hardware) that i have used or tested in live events or installations.

 ## Lighting Software